Law Enforcement Officers Safety Act of 2004 & Law Enforcement Safety Improvement Act of 2010 (HR 218)

 1. Has separated from a law enforcement agency in good standing or due to a service connected disability;

 2. Prior to retirement had full arrest powers;

-3. Had 15 or more years of employment as a law enforcement officer; or
+4. Had an aggregate of 10 or more years of employment as a law enforcement officer; or

-6. During prior 12 months met state’s firearms qualifications; and
+5. During prior 12 months met state’s firearms qualifications;

-7. Is not under the influence of alcohol or drugs.
+6. Is not under the influence of alcohol or drugs; and

 In Oregon, ORS 166.250 generally prohibits a person from carrying a firearm concealed upon their person.
 However, ORS 166.260 creates an affirmative defense to prosecution for “Sheriffs, constables, marshals, police officers, whether active or honorably retired, parole and probation officers, or other duly appointed peace officers.”
 This statute is not limited to Oregon law enforcement officers on its face, so it also applies to officers from out of state.

 Oregon presently allows retired officers to carry concealed handguns without the “qualification” requirements of the federal law.
-In particular, the federal law is limited to retired officers who have either 15 years employment or have suffered a service-connected disability which would significantly limit its reach regarding out-of-state officers.
+In particular, the federal law is limited to retired officers who have either an aggregate of 10 years employment as a law enforcement officer or have suffered a service-connected disability which would significantly limit its reach regarding out-of-state officers.

 HR 218 DOES NOT specifically supersede state law regulating possession of firearms in public buildings such as courthouses and schools; the only application is to carrying concealed handguns.
 Therefore, a retired officer MAY NOT carry a concealed handgun in a public building, as is prohibited in ORS 166.370 - the new law does not change this.